John-Rood/VectorVault/README.md

               vault='any_vault_name')
 ```

-`vault.add("text string")` : Loads data to be added to the Vault, with automatic text splitting for long texts.
+`vault.add("text string")` : Loads data to be added to the Vault, with automatic text splitting for long texts
 <br>
-`vault.get_vectors()` : Retrieves vectors embeddings for all loaded data.
+`vault.get_vectors()` : Retrieves vectors embeddings for all loaded data
 <br>
-`vault.save()` : Saves all loaded data with embeddings to the Vault (cloud), along with any metadata.
+`vault.save()` : Saves all loaded data with embeddings to the Vault (cloud), along with any metadata
 <br>
 `vault.add_n_save("text string")` : Combines the above three functions into a sinlge call -> *add(), get_vectors(), and save()*
 <br>